haenara-shin/haenara-shin.github.io/_portfolio/11_Kaggle_Volatility Prediction.md

 - **How**: Will be posted after the competition
 - **Learn**: Time-Series Finanace dataset handling.
 LGBM + Embedding (+MLP) + TabNet ensemble

 - **Result_1**: Top 1% - 28/3965 (Sept.
-28, 2021 - This is the final submission deadline).
-The repos. and report will be summarized and reported after the competition.
+28, 2021 - This is the final submission deadline), but the final private LB result was awful and it was very disappointed.